-When Do I need To Recertify?
+When Do I Need To Recertify?

 All certifications have an expiration date.
-No certification is good for ever.
+No certification is good forever.
 The very first time you become a certified fitness instructor with AAAI/ISMA, the certification is good for 2 years.
-They give you 2 years to get a job, get settled and find your way in the fitness world.
+They give you 2 years to get a job, get settled, and find your way in the fitness world.

 Do NOT let your cert expire.
 Fortunately, your cert is pretty easy to maintain.

-How To Re-certify For AAAI/ISMA
+How To Get Re-Cecertfied By AAAI/ISMA

 If you are trying to get recertified, all you need is 8 CEUs (continuing education units).